lazerbeam47/bolna-slack-integration/README.md

 https://bolna-slack-integration-ybbw.onrender.com/webhook/bolna
 ```

-> ⚠️ **If the Render free tier limit is hit**, you can either deploy your own instance or run it locally.
-Steps for both are below.
+> ⚠️ **If the Render free tier limit is hit**, you can either deploy your own instance or run it locally using the steps above.

 ---

-## If the Free Tier Limit Is Hit

-### Option A — Deploy Your Own Instance on Render (Free)
+## Deploy Your Own Instance on Render (Free)

 1. Fork this repo to your GitHub account
 2. Go to **https://render.com** → Sign up → **New Web Service** → connect your forked repo